kevin-lambda/kevin-lambda/dev_log.md

 ### Intersection

 Sometimes success is defined as the intersection between preparation and opportunity.
-I'm making that opportunity line as long as possible right now.
+I'm making that preparation line as long as possible.
 Hopefully opportunity is somewhere in its path.

 [⬆️ Back To Contents](#-contents)